 - You have no control over how your dog is being handled and may be in the dark as to what is actually happening to your dog behind closed doors.
-This could be anything from the use of aversive training methods like shock collars to the lack of proper care, lack of social interaction and enrichment, or even abuse.
+This could be anything from the use of aversive, punishment-based training methods like shock collars to the lack of proper care, lack of social interaction and enrichment, or even abuse.
 In extreme circumstances, dogs have even died at bord-and-train facilities.
 While this is an outlier, it’s essential that you know the history and reputation of any training facility you work with.

 - You are not learning how to communicate and interact with your dog.
 Training is an on-going part of life with our dogs and should be as much about human education as it is about dog education.
 While some board-and-train programs have a transition lesson for you included in the package, which involves teaching you how to handle your dog and continue the established work, it likely won’t become as ingrained compared to working directly one-on-one with a trainer yourself each week.